sherifButt/adv-web-scraper-api/memory-bank/productContext.md

 The Advanced Web Scraper API follows these core operational principles:

-1. **Configuration-Driven**: Users define what data they want and how to extract it through declarative configurations rather than imperative code.
+1. **Configuration-Driven**: Users define what data they want and how to extract it through declarative configurations.
+Alternatively, users can provide a URL and natural language prompt to have the configuration generated automatically via AI.

 2. **Pipeline Architecture**: Data extraction follows a clear pipeline: request → render → extract → transform → store.